SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we revisit the conventional augmentation methods in contrastive sentence representation learning, and summarize the desiderata of reasonable data augmentation methods is to balance semantic consistency and expression diversity.
-Three simple yet effective discrete augmentation methods, i.e., punctuation insertion, affirmative auxiliary and double negation were proposed to substantiate the hypothesis.
-By only utilizing simple rule-based data augmentation, we achieve competitive and even better results compared to more complex state-of-the-art methods.
-Our methods provide a promising perspective of textual data augmentation, and can be readily extended to multiple languages.
+In this work, we study the role of data augmentation in contrastive sentence representation learning and argue that the desiderata of reasonable data augmentation methods are to balance semantic consistency and expression diversity.
+Three simple yet effective discrete augmentation methods, i.e., punctuation insertion, modal verbs, and double negation are developed to substantiate the hypothesis.
+We further alleviate feature suppression with a negated sentence as a negative sample.
+Armed with well-executed discrete data augmentation, we achieve better results compared to more complicated state-of-the-art methods.
+Our work offers a promising direction of textual data augmentation and can be readily extended to multiple languages and beyond along this direction.